SystemsApproach/security/infra.rst

-While there are many forms of attack or misconfiguration that would not be caught by ROV (such as an AS falsely claiming a shorter path that doesn't actually exist) it does prevent a large number of issues, especially those caused by misconfiguration.
+While there are many forms of attack or misconfiguration that would not be caught by ROV (such as an AS falsely claiming a shorter path that doesn't actually exist, or a BGP speaker falsely claiming an AS number not allocated to it) it does prevent a large number of issues, especially those caused by misconfiguration.
 To more fully combat the advertisement of false information in BGP, it is necessary to adopt some sort of path validation, as discussed below.